u0693875-billprisbrey/Predict-Math-Success/Reports and Analyses/Evaluate Decision Trees/Deeper-dive-into-vH3-model.md

 ---

 # MODIFY THIS TEXT TO FIT vH3

+Work on course predictions in the "Course Guide" and then come back to this.

+Spiffy up the boxplots DONE

+Now I need to use this model to make predictions in the "Course Guide" --

+  - It would be cool if I could reasonably demonstrate that the people predicted as "low" could have improved their grade by switching to a closer course.
+That would be a little bit of an exercise, but probably worth it.

+  - I need to find the report where I did all the work describing how I cleaned the data.

+  - I'd like to show the essentially precision/recall for all of the grades in my two categories

 **PURPOSE:** This report describes a model trained to predict initial math grades for first time freshmen in 2024 based on prior twenty years' of data on variables like ACT math test scores, high school GPA, and high school AP credits.
 It includes the distance of the current  It performs with an r-squared value of 0.26.
 Various aspects of the model prediction and actual performance are visualized and compared.